garrettgman/connect-cloud-great-tables-course/.github/steps/X-publish.md

    <img src="/images/publish.png" width="600"/>

-5. **Select Quarto** as your framework.
-Remember how we placed your great table in a Quarto doc?
+5. **Select Quarto** as your framework, because you are publishing a Quarto doc.

    <img src="/images/framework.png" width="500"/>